-Note: For upgrading Microsoft Skype for Business Server on your device, you can also use AudioCodes SBA ProConnect tool, which is designed for remote management of multiple SBA devices.
+- HDMI-based connections are applicable only to OSN3B, OSN3C, OSN4, and OSN4B modules. - For upgrading Microsoft Skype for Business Server on your device, you can also use AudioCodes SBA ProConnect tool, which is designed for remote management of multiple SBA devices.
 For more information, refer to the SBA ProConnect User's Manual and contact your AudioCodes representative.

-- To install the SBA Skype for Business image: - 1.
-Establish a direct connection with the OSN server using the VGA (see Section 21.1). - 2.
-Plug the SBA dongle into one of the available USB ports on the rear panel:
+> To install the SBA Skype for Business image:

+- 1. Establish a connection with the OSN server: - Direct connection through HDMI: See Section 22.1. - Serial connection: See Section 22.2. - Connect the SBA USB dongle: - Direct connection through HDMI: Plug the SBA dongle into one of the available USB ports on the USB hub:

-Figure 18-2: Connecting SBA Dongle for Direct Connection via VGA
+Figure 18-2: Connecting SBA Dongle for HDMI Connectivity - OSN3C and OSN4B Modules